IfYouAreReadingThisThenYouAreSad/Development-of-a-Prototype-Climate-monitoring-Sensor-Buoy-for-Polar/Main Execution/README.md

 └─────────────────────────────────────┘
 ```

 The **Motherboard (MB)** receives commands from the GUI, forwards the request to the **Daughterboard (DB)**, reads its own sensors, assembles the combined payload, and returns it to the GUI as 20-byte fragments.
-The DB is a silent slave — it never initiates communication.
+The DB is a silent slave, it never initiates communication.

 The **HM-10 BLE module** is a development stand-in for the target **Iridium 9603N** satellite modem.
 The 20-byte fragment size and 5-byte command frame were chosen to fit within the Iridium SBD 340-byte message limit, so migrating to satellite requires only a transport-layer swap.